jolo2734/Masters_degree/README.md

 ### Description:
 - Part 1.
 Plan is to deploy secure Kubernetes cluster with automatic security features like active network policy with monitoring(probably Prometheus+Grafana)
 - Part 2.
-Compare Kubernetes security features/capabilities with DockerSwarm security features/capabilities.
+Compare Kubernetes security features/capabilities with DockerSwarm/other security features/capabilities.

 (In my master work I won't take into account the security settings of deployed application inside the cluster, only setting of cluster(networking, access, privileges, ...) and host(access from pods to host layer))
 ## Tasks